QVLx-Labs/Salvum/README.md

 # Salvum Security Engine
 Official Salvum Repository

-A Dedication to provide us all 100% pure safe Rust courtesy of QVLx Labs - $t@$h, r00r00, n3wm4n
+A Dedication to provide us all 100% Rust courtesy of QVLx Labs - $t@$h, r00r00, n3wm4n

 It was our pleasure.